 Duct leakage to outdoors tests are needed, even if duct work is within the conditioned space

 If ducts are installed completely within the conditioned space do we need to test them?
-The International Energy Conservation Code (IECC) requires we only test duct work if it is outside the...Read More
+The International Energy Conservation Code (IECC) requires we only test duct work if it is outside the conditioned space, such as an un-...Read More

 Theatrical smoke is a very effective way to find leaks in a duct system.
 A quick check will point out smoke as it spills from pressurized leak locations.
 Leaks in attics and crawlspaces that can be hard-to-detect are no problem with this method.
 This type of detection is called theatrical for a...Read More